When it comes to hatching chickens, you know the old saying “Never count your chickens before they hatch!”

 There are also many options to consider from less expensive incubator models that simply hold constant temperature, through to ones that have automatic turners and all the way to fully automated (temperature, humidity and turning) models.

 I have two fully automated Brinsea models (Maxi II – 14 eggs and Ovation – 28 eggs), as well as a Hovabator with an automatic turner (but no humidity controls).
 But there are a wide range of options in the Brinsea and Hovabator brands, as well as other brand names with good success rates.
-Choose the one that suits your needs and budget (there is a resource list at the end of the post).
+Choose the one that suits your needs and budget (check out these and other useful chicken products on my Shop for Products page)

 4. Broody Hen Limits